Beliavsky/Fortran-code-on-GitHub/README.md

 ## Containers and Generic Programming

-[fdict](https://github.com/zerothi/fdict): native Fortran 90 dictionary with hash tables for retaining any data-type in a Python-like dictionary
+[fdict](https://github.com/zerothi/fdict): native Fortran 90 dictionary with hash tables for retaining any data-type in a Python-like dictionary, by Nick Papior

 [fhash](https://github.com/LKedward/fhash): hash table with support for generic keys and values, by Laurence Kedward